gpbl/react-day-picker/docs/Styling.md

 import "react-day-picker/lib/style.css"
 ```

-Keep in mind the default style may change between releases!
+Keep in mind the default style is not production-tested and may change between releases.